jsacapdev/az.generative.ai/readme.md

 `conda env remove --name azopenai`

-Occasionally a GUI for Anaconda is useful and can [installed](https://docs.anaconda.com/free/navigator/install/) and run using the following:
+Occasionally a GUI for Anaconda is useful (checking packages in a GUI, etc.) and can [installed](https://docs.anaconda.com/free/navigator/install/) and run using the following:

 `anaconda-navigator`